apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

    setup before following this guide, make sure that there is no duplication between IP configuration of /etc/config/network-scripts/ifcfg-cloudbr0 and /etc/sysconfig/network-scripts/ifcfg-eth0 which will cause a failure that would prevent the network from starting.
-Basically the majority of IP configuration of eth0 config moves over to the bridge and eth0 will be added to the bridge.
+Basically, IP configuration of eth0 should be moved to the bridge and eth0 will be added to the bridge.

 Now that we have the configuration files properly set up, we need to run a few